DanailMadzharov/mfa-service/README.md

 that the app password corresponds to.
 The other properties you can leave as they are.

-3. From the root of the project run the following command:
+3. From the root directory of the project run the following command:
 `docker-compose up --build`

 # Example CURL requests